devshane/cool-fish-functions/README.md

 ### soma.fish

 Similar thing for somafm.com.
-No channel listing cuz hard.
 It also recognizes some environment variables:

 ```
 SOMA_TITLE_ONLY : set this to 1 to only display song titles